Skip to main content

 Biography

 Susan Rudy is a writer and academic.
 Internationally recognised for her work on gender and experimental writing, she is the author or editor of four books and dozens of journal articles, book chapters, special issues, opinion pieces, and reviews.
 Based in Canada until 2011 when she moved to London, her first poems were published in the 1980s.
-In 1988, she completed a PhD at Toronto’s York University and took up an academic position at the University of Calgary, where she served until 2016.
+In 1988, she completed a PhD at Toronto’s York University and took up an academic position at the University of Calgary, where she served until 2016 and is now Professor Emerita.

-She is an Honorary Professor of English at the University of East Anglia, Professor Emerita at the University of Calgary, and an Honorary Senior Research Fellow at Queen Mary University of London where she volunteers as Director of the Centre for Poetry.
-In 2018 she founded the Queer Poetics Research Network (QPRN) at Queen Mary, and, in collaboration with Dr Georgina Colby at the University of Westminster in 2016, SALON - LONDON: a site for feminist experiment.
+Since 2016, she has served as an Honorary Senior Research Fellow at Queen Mary University of London directed the Centre for Poetry (2018-2022) and founded the Centre for Contemporary Writing (2022-2023) and the Queer Poetics Research Network (2018).
+In collaboration with Dr Georgina Colby at the University of Westminster, she founded and ran SALON - LONDON: a site for feminist experiment (2016-2023).

 Recent publications include ‘A Queer Response to Caroline Bergvall’s Hyphenated Practice’ in Reading Experimental Writing (2020) and ‘Gender’s Ontoformativity’ (2021) in Feminist Theory.
 Poetry, creative nonfiction, and public-facing work may be found at Politics/Letters Live, many gendered mothers, and The New Statesman.
-Work in progress includes Identifying Women, her first book of creative non-fiction.
+Work in progress includes Hand Over, a work of experimental life writing.

 Highlights

-• In addition to her work at Birkbeck, she directs the Centre for Poetry and is a Senior Research Fellow at Queen Mary University of London and an Honorary Professor at the University of East Anglia.
+• In addition to her work at Birkbeck, she is an Honorary Senior Research Fellow in the School of English and Drama at Queen Mary University of London where she directed the Centre for Poetry (2018-2022) and was the founding director of the Centre for Contemporary Writing (2022-2023).

 Her books include Writing in Our Time: Canada’s Radical Poetries in English (2005) and Poets Talk (2005), both co-authored with Pauline Butling.
 Recent publications include ‘A Queer Response to Caroline Bergvall’s Hyphenated Practice’ in Reading Experimental Writing (2020) and ‘Gender’s Ontoformativity: Reclaiming queer women’s solidarity through experimental writing’ (2020) in Feminist Theory.